-- 1. The chairman who has the qualification as stated in the item 22 (4), who should not be the main advisor or a co-advisor. - 2.
-The main advisor as a member
+- 1. The chairman who has the qualification as stated in the item 22 (4), who should not be the main advisor or a coadvisor. - 2.
+The main advisor as a member c.
+Progress Examination Procedure

-However, at least one more committee member with the qualification as stated in the item 22, who should not be the co-advisor, can be proposed.
+However, at least one more committee member with the qualification as stated in the item 22, who should not be the coadvisor, can be proposed.

-- c.
-Progress Examination Procedure - 1.
-A student must submit the request form for the Thesis Progress Examination to TGGS through the main advisor and Head of Department. - 2.
+- 1. A student must submit the request form for the Thesis Progress Examination to TGGS through the main advisor and Head of Department. - 2.
 After the examination, the advisor will report the result to the TGGS through the Head of Department and announce the result within one week from the examination date.